Pontederia crassipes: Paper

 Though a study found water hyacinths of limited use for paper production, they are nonetheless used on a small scale.
 Goswami pointed out in his article that water hyacinth has the potential to make tough and strong paper.
 He found that adding water hyacinth pulp to the raw material of bamboo pulp for anti-grease paper can increase the physical strength of paper.

 Edibility

 The plant is used as a carotene-rich table vegetable in Taiwan.
 Javanese sometimes cook and eat the green parts and inflorescence.
 Vietnamese also cook the plant and sometimes add its young leaves and flower to their salads.

 Potential as bioherbicidal agent

 Water hyacinth leaf extract has been shown to exhibit phytotoxicity against another invasive weed Mimosa pigra.
 The extract inhibited the germination of M. pigra seeds in addition to suppressing the root growth of the seedlings.
 Biochemical data suggested that the inhibitory effects may be mediated by enhanced hydrogen peroxide production, inhibition of soluble peroxidase activity, and stimulation of cell wall-bound peroxidase activity in the root tissues of M. pigra.

+Bioplastics

+In Kenya, biodegradable plastics developed from dried water hyacinths are commercialized as food wrappers, straws, and party plates.